-Learn how to make colored jars with Mod Podge!
-This is such an easy craft idea – you don’t need experience to do it.
+Learn how to make colored mason jars with Mod Podge!
+These tinted mason jars are such an easy craft idea – you don’t need experience to do it.

 Gather These Supplies